pseale/twitch-bot/README.md

-# Dead-Simple Twitch Bot skeleton in .NET 8
+# Simple Twitch Bot skeleton in .NET 8

-This is a minimal twitch bot with logging and error handling.
+This is an **absolutely minimal** twitch bot with logging and error handling.
 It currently connects to one channel and logs chat messages to the console.

+The twitch bot serves as an example for how to set up TwitchLib, the Twitch CLI, and Twitch user access tokens.
+It does nothing useful by itself.

 # Installation